SketchedDoughnut/lynxy/README.md

 Information about functions can be found [here](/docs/github/functions.md)!

-Information about general objects and data types can be found [here](/docs/github/data.md)!
+Information about objects and data types can be found [here](/docs/github/data.md)!

 Official changelog can be found [here](/docs/github/changelogs/release_changelog.md)!